IanFLee/jigsaw/README.md

 ----
 # post(el)

-Empties the document body.
-Takes a dynamically created HTMLElement and appends it to the empty document.<br>
+Empties the document body and appends a dynamically created HTMLElement to the empty document.<br>
 Mainly used to publish a root HTMLElement node to the DOM.

-is equivalent to:

 ```
 document.body.innerHTML = '';